Components of the SAT

 Instrumented kernel

 The QNX OS instrumented kernel includes a small, highly efficient event-gathering module.
-As threads run, this kernel module continuously intercepts information about what the kernel is doing, generating timestamped and CPU-stamped events that are stored in a ring of buffers.
-Because the tracing occurs at the kernel level, the SAT can track the performance of all processes, including the data-capturing program.
+As threads run, this kernel module continuously intercepts information about what the kernel is doing, generating timestamped and CPU-stamped events that are then stored in buffers.
+Because the tracing occurs at the kernel level, the SAT can track the performance of all processes, including the data-capture program.

-The kernel buffer is composed of many small trace buffers.
-Although the number of buffers is limited only by the amount of system memory, it's important to understand that this space must be managed carefully.
+The kernel buffer space is composed of many small trace buffers.
+Although the total number of buffers is limited only by the amount of system memory, this space must nonetheless be managed carefully.
 If all of the events are being traced on an active system, the number of events will be quite large.

-To allow the instrumented kernel to write to one part of the kernel buffer space and store data in another part of it simultaneously, the trace buffers are organized as a ring.
-As the buffer data reaches a high-water mark (about 70% full in linear mode, or 90% in ring mode), the event-gathering module raises an _NTO_HOOK_TRACE synthetic interrupt to notify the data-capture program, passing the index of the buffer.
-The data-capture program can then retrieve the buffer and save it in a storage location for offline processing or pass it to a data interpreter for runtime analysis.
-In either case, after the buffer has been emptied, it's again available for use by the kernel.
+To allow the kernel to write to one part of the kernel buffer space and store data in another part of it simultaneously, the trace buffers are organized as rings, with one ring for each CPU.
+Whenever a buffer in a particular ring becomes completely full, the kernel requests that the data-capture program flush the buffer.
+A waiting worker thread in this program then retrieves the buffer contents and saves them in a location for offline processing, or passes these contents to a data interpreter for runtime analysis.
+In either case, the buffer space gets emptied and becomes available again for use by the kernel.

 Data-capture program (tracelogger)

 The QNX OS includes a utility, tracelogger, that you can use to capture data.
-This service receives events from the instrumented kernel and saves them in a file or sends them to a device for later analysis.
+This service interacts with the instrumented kernel to configure the number of buffers it uses to store trace data and to receive events so it can save them in a file or send them to a device for later analysis.

 Because the tracelogger may write data at rates well in excess of 20 MB/minute, running it for prolonged periods or running it repeatedly can use up a large amount of space.
 If disk space is low, erase old log files regularly.
 (In its default mode, tracelogger overwrites its previous default file.)